 Ghugni or Dried Yellow Peas Curry is a very common weekend breakfast menu in most of the Bengali homes and a great favourite too.
 They are relished with hot luchi (poori), parathas or chapattis.
 Another best option among all is to carry this delicious side dish on long journeys or picnics along with pooris.
 They are carefully packed in sealed containers along with some chopped onion, green chilies and lime wedges to be devoured later.

 Today I made a non-veg. version of it by adding some mutton mince which I relished with triangular shallow fried parathas for breakfast.
 Even lean meat like chicken mince can be substituted.
 This recipe can also be termed as Mangsho Ghugni where it is cooked with small mutton cubes instead of keema.
 To conclude, this is an awesome side dish which has to be enjoyed to believe.
-Please check below a step by step method with pictures to prepare it.
+So check for a step by step method with pictures to prepare it.

 - 1 cup dried yellow peas, soaked overnight